 If you are interested in using the Chart in conjunction with Elf Pets: A Saint Bernard Tradition, you may want to peek at my video of when my kids got theirs in the mail.

 You can find local adoption centers for Elf Pets and/or Elf On The Shelf at elfontheshelf.com My kids are so excited for #ScoutElfReturnWeek this year which is November 25- December 2nd.
 And they are loving having their Elf Pet to cuddle with and to inspire good deeds already.

+Good deed for kids are a great way to empower them to make a difference and have a positive impact.
 I hope you enjoy this free printable good deeds chart and have a great National Giving Day.
 Have your little ones been getting excited to start spreading Christmas Cheer?
-What are some of your favorite good deeds to do each holiday season?
+What are some of your favorite good deed ideas?